Understanding Farmer Decision Making in Performance-Based PES Programs through the Vermont Pay for Phosphorus Program

 Following the departure of PI Mario Machado to a new position in the private sector, University of Vermont PhD student Benjamin Ryan was recruited to complete the remaining objectives of this SARE grant.

-As of the date of this report, 10 interviews have been conducted with farmers in the PfP program, with the continuing goal of interviewing 20 or more additional farmers in March-May 2024.
-Almost all interviews to date have been with dairy farmers, given dairy farmers constitute a majority of the farms currently enrolled in PfP.
-Subsequent interviews this year conducted by Benjamin Ryan will seek to diversify and expand farmer sampling to better understand how the PfP program impacts different types of farms/farmers.
+A total of 29 interviews were conducted with farmers in the PfP program by the end of the grant period.
+Almost all interviews have been with dairy farmers, given dairy farmers constitute a majority of the farms currently enrolled in PfP.
+Selected interviews with vegetable and non-dairy animal producers were conducted by Benjamin Ryan to expand farmer experiences to better understand how the PfP program impacts different types of farms/farmers.
 Additionally, since a goal of this project is to better understand how the PfP program functions overall, the research team realized that there may also be significant research value in conducting interviews with agency personnel, conservation district staff, and other relevant project stakeholders.
 As such, the original IRB application was modified to account for these additional research participants and 5 interviews with these other PfP stakeholders have been conducted to date.

-Finally, as previously reported the research team also gained access to a survey conducted by the University of Vermont in early 2022 regarding farmer attitudes towards the PfP program.
-While this data has not been collected under this SARE project, the analysis of it will nevertheless prove incredibly valuable for informing this research and will serve as vital baseline data for this project going forward.
-As such, the research team has done a preliminary analysis of these survey data and is in the process of drafting a baseline report summarizing and detailing this work.
+As previously reported the research team also gained access to a survey conducted by the University of Vermont in early 2022 regarding farmer attitudes towards the PfP program.
+While this data has not been collected under this SARE project, the analysis of it will nevertheless prove valuable for informing this research and will serve as vital baseline data going forward.
+As such, the research team has done an analysis of these survey data and is in the process of drafting a baseline report summarizing and detailing this work.
 Once completed, this report will be included as part of the outputs produced from this SARE project.

 Participation Summary